kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## Generated Clients Should Be Configured at Runtime
+## Generated Clients Should Be Configured at Runtime { #clients-configured-runtime }

 The contract defines: